Hepatitis A is inflammation (irritation and swelling) of the liver from the hepatitis A virus.

 Risk factors include:

-Other common hepatitis virus infections include hepatitis B and hepatitis C. Hepatitis A is the least serious and mildest of these diseases.
+Other common hepatitis virus infections include hepatitis B and hepatitis C. Hepatitis A is the least serious and mildest of these diseases, but can still be a dangerous illness.

 Symptoms most often show up 2 to 6 weeks after being exposed to the hepatitis A virus.
 They are most often mild, but may last for up to several months, especially in adults.